specify/webportal-installer/README.md

 Web Portal Application Updates
 ------------------------------

-If a new version if the Web Portal is being installed it will be necessary to perform step 8 after building.
+If a new version of the Web Portal is being installed it will be necessary to perform step 8 after building.